You want smart political talk without the meltdowns?

 And by the way, it's happened to Fox too.

-Uh, but it seems like it doesn't matter.
+But it seems like it doesn't matter.

 But people are waking up.

-But I write about in this book, American Mock Raker, this chapter at the end.
+But I write about in this book, American Muckraker, this chapter at the end, I say, yeah, they do have tremendous power.

-And sometimes we feel like we're nothing.
+And sometimes they feel like we're nothing, but we're not alone.

-There's a lot of people, I would say the majority of people kind of can read between the lines.
+There's a lot of people, I would say the majority of people, kind of can read between the lines.

 They're just maybe a little too afraid to do something about it.